dotlang/language/README.md

 `val x: int = 12`
 `var z: int = @(x)`
 `val t: int = @(z)`
-- Each type can implement `opCall` function which will be called when the type is used like a function.
+- Each type (except function and function reference) can implement `opCall` function which will be called when the type is used like a function.
 If this function returns a `var` result, it's result can be used as an lvalue to do assignment.
 - Type operator (`@`): `@int(x)` will return result + success, `@T` will return type-id of the actual data inside T variable.
 This can be dynamic type of a tuple or union and static type for everything else.
 If T is a type name, it will return type-id of that type.
 So it is only useful for varibles of type tuple and union.

 ### Special Syntax
+- `^` declare reference type
+- `&` capture a reference
+- `*` convert a reference to underlying data
 - `@` casting/type check
 - `+` protocol enforcement
 - `_` placeholder for lambda or unknown variable
 - `:` tuple declaration, variable type declaration, hash literal
-- `:=` custom type definition, reference assignment
+- `:=` custom type definition
 - `=` type alias, copy value
 - `..` range generator
 - `->` function declaration, block-if